shinespark/sbisec-message2slack/README.md

-# SBI Securities Notification Scraping Tool
+# SBI Securities Messages Scraping Tool

 A tool that automatically logs into SBI Securities and scrapes important notifications.